Tenant Participation

 If you would like to get involved in important decisions that affect your home and your community, there are a number of ways you can do this, and it doesn’t always mean having to come to meetings.

-Tenants’ and Residents’ Groups: some tenants choose to become formally involved in the form of either nonregistered or registered tenants’ and residents’ groups.
+Some tenants choose to become formally involved in the form of either nonregistered or registered tenants’ and residents’ groups.
 Becoming a Registered Tenants Organisation (RTO) gives groups a recognised role in the decision-making process and are supported by grant funding.
 Contact details for our RTOs are published on a public register held within the Registered Tenants Organisation section along with the guidance and application form.

-Register of interested tenants: tenants who join the register will be contacted for their views on areas of the Housing Service that are of interest to them.
+Tenants who join the register will be contacted for their views on areas of the Housing Service that are of interest to them.
 This allows you to have a say on the issues that matter to you and get involved from the comfort of your own home.

-Local and Angus-wide tenants groups: if you would like to be more actively involved, we can provide training and cover your expenses to attend meetings.
+If you would like to be more actively involved, we can provide training and cover your expenses to attend meetings.

-Scrutineers: A group which comes together for a few weeks to review a part of the Housing service.
+A group which comes together for a few weeks to review a part of the Housing service.

 Do you have a story to share, tips for your neighbours, or ideas for improving our services?
 We’re inviting all tenants to contribute to the newsletter.